wallter/laravel-ai-code-analysis/docs/implementation_plan.md

 - **Enhanced Security Measures:**
   - Utilized encrypted casts for sensitive data such as `openai_api_key` within models to ensure data security.

+- **Created and Implemented Additional Models:**
+  - Developed `ParsedItem` model to represent items parsed from PHP files, with attributes and accessors for file path management.
+  - Created `StaticAnalysis` model to store results from static analysis tools, establishing relationships with `CodeAnalysis`.
+  - Implemented `AIResult` and `AIScore` models to capture AI-generated analyses and scoring metrics.

+- **Executed Additional Migrations:**
+  - Added migrations for `parsed_items`, `static_analyses`, `ai_results`, and `ai_scores` tables.
+  - Ensured all necessary foreign key constraints and unique indexes are in place to maintain data integrity.

+- **Refined Configuration Service:**
+  - Enhanced `AIConfigurationService` to include methods for retrieving AIResults and AIScores associated with a `CodeAnalysis`.

+- **Enhanced Security Measures:**
+  - Encrypted sensitive fields such as `openai_api_key` within the `AIConfiguration` model to bolster data security.

+- **Improved Logging and Error Handling:**
+  - Integrated comprehensive logging within models like `CodeAnalysis` and `ParsedItem` to monitor file path assignments and detect discrepancies.
+  - Implemented error handling mechanisms to manage cases where file paths do not conform to expected formats.

+- **Updated Seeder Logic:**
+  - Expanded the `AIConfigurationSeeder` to populate new models (`ParsedItem`, `StaticAnalysis`, `AIResult`, `AIScore`) with initial data from `config/ai.php`.

+- **Optimized File Path Management:**
+  - Implemented accessors in `CodeAnalysis` and `ParsedItem` models to seamlessly handle absolute and relative file paths, ensuring accurate file referencing throughout the application.
   - Migrated `config/ai.php` settings to database models and migrations.
   - Created models: `AIConfiguration`, `AIModel`, `StaticAnalysisTool`, `AIPass`, and `PassOrder`.
   - Developed and executed migration scripts to establish necessary database tables.